maxswinkels/maxswinkels/README.md

 # Hi, I'm Max

 Hey there, welcome!
-I'm the owner of @manyway.nl and have over 6 years experience in front-end development.

 * I like to explore new trends and learn new technologies.
 * Director and Developer at [waved](https://waved.nl).